Jake-M-77/fern-showcase-with-css/README.md

 Lists the 10 most recent Fern TV videos

-Each video entry includes a clickable title, description, and link to the video
+Each entry includes a clickable title, description, and link to the video

 The People Behind The Channel (ThePeopleBehindTheChannel.html)